-Collection: BASERANGE
+Collection: Baserange

 While designing a new bra recently, Baserange founder Marie-Louise Mogensen had to ask herself why.
 Why am I putting another product into this world?
 This gut instinct for restraint and thoughtfulness has been a guiding force for the European undergarment brand since its inception in 2012, when Mogensen and her friend Blandine de Verdelhanfelt felt they had to address the dominance of the male gaze in the lingerie industry.
 “The initial goal wasn’t to make clothes; we wanted to make pictures, pictures of women without retouching, pictures of them in big underpants that held them,” Mogensen tells me.
 “In the beginning it felt like we were making images that weren’t available elsewhere.”